 Cystitis means inflammation of the bladder.
 It is usually caused by a urine infection.
 Typical symptoms are pain when you pass urine and passing urine more frequently.
 Your urine may also become cloudy and smelly.
 It is particularly common in women.
 A short course of antibiotics may be prescribed for you, although mild cases often improve on their own without the need for any treatment as your own immune system can often clear the infection.

-Before taking sodium citrate for cystitis
+Before taking potassium citrate

 - If you are pregnant.